Great Vic Bike Ride

 After the event

-If you believe you’ve lost something, you can visit The Hub Information Centre during the ride.
-After the event, please call Bicycle Network on 03 8376 8888 the week following the event and report your item with a detailed description.
+If you believe you’ve lost something, you can visit our information centre, The Hub, during the ride.
+After the event, please call Bicycle Network on 03 8376 8888 and report your item with a detailed description.

 According to our policy, all items that are unhygienic are disposed of immediately after the event.
 All other items are retained for three weeks.
 After this time, we donate or dispose of all unclaimed items.